 During the submission of each session, you will need to select one “category” into which your session most appropriately fits.
-You will, as in years past, be able to “tag” it with various technology-specific categories as you would like, though we would advise that selecting all of them hurts more than it helps.
+You will, as in years past, be able to “tag” it with up to 3 technology-specific categories.
 The following is the list of categories for this year and a general description of each.
 Please note that if you don’t see one that exactly fits your topic, choose the one that is closest and provide an explanation or concern in the “notes for the reviewer” section of the submission.
-As you consider your submissions, you might consider the results of our content interest survey.

 Security – Ways to help ensure your application doesn’t end up on the front page of CNN with the sub-title “46 million passwords leaked” and related topics.

 Design (UI/UX/CSS/a11y) – How to make your great, amazing, best-in-the-world piece of software actually usable and accessible by real humans.
 Not just “make it pretty”, but functionally appropriate and inclusive design.

 Hardware/IoT – The place for low-level tinkering or mass integration of small items.
 For those of you fortunate enough to work at this level, more tools and better approaches to hardware applications.
 For the rest of us, an opportunity to affect atoms with bits.

 Teams & Collaboration – From aspiring developer to CEO, how we work together day to day is just as important as what we are building.
 Is your team getting along?
 Do you have good team processes?
 Is your remote culture working well?
 How do you use agile in a way that is best for your team?
 What tools are you using to organize your work?
 How do you lead effectively as a software engineer or engineering leader?
 All these things fit into defining ways of working for your team, yourself and your organization.